sshh12/SchoolCode/Connect4/Java/README.md

 # Connect4 Java AI

-This was my first use of a github repo for one of my school projects.
+This was my first AI so it includes a few minmax implementation errors and poorly optimized code.

 The goal was to design an AI (an agent) to defeat the "EnemyAgent".